TIY-ATL-ROR-2015-Sep/course-notes/postwork.md

 The good news is that with a solid understanding of the fundamentals, I could apply that knowledge to web apps in a straightforward manner.

-Think back to every time you were impressed by my speed debugging a problem you'd spent an hour staring at.
-I attribute my ability to do this not to tons of experience with Ruby and Rails but to many hours spent working on simple programs and thinking about the *fundamentals*.

-The big controversial belief I'm arguing for is this:

-    For about the next year, you'll get as much benefit from sharpening your fundamentals as writing another Rails app.

 If you think about it, the main time we had to focus on the "fundamentals" were the first 2-3 weeks of the course.
 After that, we got wrapped up in web apps and MVC.
 Now, don't get me wrong, MVC is great.
 But when you see